y9c/pseudoU-BIDseq/docs/Advanced-Customization.md

 ## Customized adapter / inline barcode

-You can customized the adapter sequencing if you are not using the adpter (<u>NNNNN</u>AGATCGGAAGAGCACACGTCT) provided by the protocol.
+You can customized the adapter sequencing if you are not using the adpter (*NNNNN*AGATCGGAAGAGCACACGTCT) provided by the protocol.

 By default, only 5 N are added on the 3' adapter, which is used as inline barcode.
-But it is also possilbe to add inline barcode as the one used in he _Nature Biotech._ paper (<u>NNNNNATCACG</u>AGATCGGAAGAGCACACGTCT).
+But it is also possilbe to add inline barcode as the one used in he _Nature Biotech._ paper (_NNNNN_<u>ATCACG</u>AGATCGGAAGAGCACACGTCT).

 There are two ways to specific the inline barcode.

-- You can use global setting in the configure file by adding:
+- You can apply global setting for all the samples in the configure file by adding:

 ```yaml
 barcode: ATCACG
 ```

-- If only part of the libraries are with inline barcode, while others are not, you can specific inline barcode for each sample.
+- If only some of the libraries are with inline barcode, while others are not, you can specific inline barcode for each sample respectively.
 Leave it blank (default) means without inline barcode.

 ```yaml
 samples: